 Some people think that the Coca-Cola bears are a fairly new invention, but they’re not.
 The first polar bear that showed up in a print ad for Coca-Cola appeared in France in 1922.
 Since that time, Coca-Cola has used the bears in its advertising sporadically.
-The first TV commercial using the polar bears didn’t air until 1993 but they have been used every year since.
+The first TV commercial using the polar bears didn’t air until 1993.
+(Image: Coca-Cola)

 Macy’s Thanksgiving Day Parade